 LaLiga: Real Madrid, Atlético Madrid, Getafe, Rayo Vallecano

-Primera Federación: Alcorcón, Fuenlabrada, Internacional, Rayo Majadahonda, San Sebastián de los Reyes, Real Madrid B
+Primera Federación: Fuenlabrada, Rayo Majadahonda, Atlético Madrid B, Real Madrid B

 FC Barcelona may be the symbol of Catalan football and in many ways the symbol of Catalonia but there are a host of smaller clubs in the region.
 Indeed there are many in and around the metropolitan area of Barcelona but our guide also gets around the other three Catalan provinces, taking in the best football options in Girona, Tarragona and Lleida.